 Google Algorithmic Penalties

 There are many myths and fears about Google Algorithm penalties.
 But In reality, Google Algorithm hits are not Google Penalties.
-Actually algorithms are the set of rules and calculations to automatically get the desired results (output).
+Algorithms are a set of rules and calculations to automatically get the desired results (output).

-In actual, popular algorithms like Google Panda or Penguin, are not Google penalties.
-They are only algorithms that reward website that meet their standards.
-That’s why Google don’t notify the webmaster for an algorithmic hit.
+In actuality, popular algorithms like Google Panda or Penguin, are not Google penalties.
+They are only algorithms that reward websites that meet their standards.
+That’s why Google doesn’t notify the webmaster for an algorithmic hit.

-Here are the some popular algorithmic updates that hit sites:
+Here are some popular algorithmic updates that hit sites:

 - Piracy/DMCA Takedowns